-- a.
-Persons who are 55 years of age or over; or a family where either the husband or wife is 55 years of age or older, unless for special U.S. Federal or State of Michigan program, when the requirements of Section 202 of the Housing Act of 1959, or Title II of the Social Security Act may apply. - b.
-Handicapped persons under 55, if determined to have physical impairments which: 1.
-Are expected to be of long, continued, and indefinite duration.
+- Persons who are 55 years of age or over; or a family where either the husband or wife is 55 years of age or older, unless for special U.S. Federal or State of Michigan program, when the requirements of Section 202 of the Housing Act of 1959, or Title II of the Social Security Act may apply. - Handicapped persons under 55, if determined to have physical impairments which:

+1. Are expected to be of long, continued, and indefinite duration.
 2. Substantially impede the ability to live independently, and 3.
 Are of such a nature that the ability to live independently could be improved by more suitable housing conditions.

 2.2.37 Enforcement officer.
-The building official and such duly appointed deputies or assistants of the building official designated as being responsible for enforcing and administering all requirements of this zoning ordinance.
+The planning director and/or such duly appointed deputies or assistants designated as being responsible for enforcing all requirements of this zoning ordinance.